 Stupid people who goaded aggressive animals deserved what they got (although it’s hard to say how the cow provoked her rape.
 Was it her sexually stimulating “moo”?)

 Consequently, accused “rapists” were seen as rape victims.
-They were lured to rape in the same way Eve lured Adam to defy God and eat from the Tree of Knowledge.
+They were lured to rape in the same way Eve lured Adam to defy God.
 Females were responsible for the evils of men because at the heart of the matter, even though women were the inferior gender, feminine sexuality was a tool of mind control.
 It didn’t make sense, but when it came to rapists it didn’t have to make sense.